Rahul7434/Imperva-Secure-sphere-Gateway-Deployment/README.md

 Adding New Gateway to existing Gateway Cluster
 ```
 To add the gateway to existing cluster, open the "impcfg" it will promt for:
+(We can use impcfg to modify Imperva appliance configuration safely instead of manually editing operating-system or SecureSphere configuration files.)

 1. Manage SecureSphere management server
 2. Manage SecureSphere gateway server